-- Everything is legally-binding.
-In fact, My Divorce Papers guarantees that your forms will be accepted by the court or you get your money back.
+- My Divorce Papers guarantees that your forms will be accepted by the court or you get your money back.

-- Filing for divorce online isn’t always super quick.
+- Filing for divorce online isn’t always as quick as the company promotes.
 It can depend on factors like where you live, whether your state has a waiting period, whether you know where your spouse is (to serve them the papers), whether it’s a fault-based or no-fault divorce, whether the divorce is contested or uncontested, if you have big assets, like businesses, that take longer to evaluate, and if there are custody issues to dispute.

 3 Step Divorce: Alternative to My Divorce Papers